 Erica is married to Kevin, a guide dog mobility instructor at Leader Dog.
 They have two daughters, who keep them busy with school and competitive sports.
-They also have a career changed dog, Tenor, a black Labrador retriever who was raised as part of our Prison Puppies initiative.
+They also have two career changed dogs, Tenor and Barley.

 Lynn served as the Director of Orientation and Mobility at the Louisiana School for the Visually Impaired and the statewide Director of O&M and Visually Impaired Services for Louisiana until his retirement after 30 years of service.
 His first association with Leader Dog was as a guest orientation and mobility instructor in 2006.
 He was amazed at the Leader Dog campus and facilities as well as the passion, dedication and professionalism of the staff and agreed to work with the organization whenever possible.
 After his retirement in 2013, he began to work with Leader Dog’s O&M program on an "as-needed basis."
 He enjoys working with the diverse client base and especially loves to watch the clients' reactions and enthusiasm as their mobility skills improve.
 Lynn received his O&M certification in the master’s program from the University of Arkansas at Little Rock and has degrees from Northwestern State University and the University of Southern Mississippi.